The Best Watches For Nurses

 1. VAVC Scrub Medical Watch

 One of the first watches for nurses that was designed for the job is this Scrub watches from VAVC.
 Like all good medical watches it is very fast to read with large black hour markers against a white face.
-There are also 24 hour markers on the inner circle, and the seconds hand is nice and easy to see in red for taking pulses and the like.
+There are also 24 hour markers on the inner circle, and a red second hand that is nice and easy to see for taking pulses and the like.

 VAVC have also made this watch super-practical with 50m water resistance (so it can get wet while washing your hands) a sapphire coated crystal to protect against scratches and an easy to clean leather band.